-- Early mover among junior explorers in the Helium space. - 39,742 acres of key Helium prospects under lease throughout the Holbrook Basin, with additional leases pending.
+- Early mover among junior explorers in the Helium space. - 42,911 acres of key Helium prospects under lease throughout the Holbrook Basin.
 Among the highest He grades in world produced there ranging from 8% to 10% vs. benchmark commercial grades of 0.3% to 1%. - World's best address for Helium: "The Saudi Arabia of Helium" - Worldwide shortage of Helium reflects huge demands from high tech and the new economy.
 Helium is now the "High Tech Rare Gas". - He supplies are limited with U.S. National Helium Reserve in Amarillo, TX projected to be exhausted in 2020.
 The worlds largest supplier for 70 years. - Worldwide market size approximately \$1.5 Billion and projected to grow sharply.
 The U.S. Currently now provides approximately 40% of worldwide supply. - Recent prices at BLM public auction averaged \$279 per thousand cu ft.
-(Mcf) for Crude He, reflecting an 135% increase over past 12 months. - Well positioned to provide a secure source of He supply to users in the high tech and aircraft industries in nearby California, the Western U.S. and worldwide. - Many existing and potential sources of He are in high risk countries far from end users: Qatar, Algeria, Russia, Tanzania. - Proven management team includes highly experienced oil & gas professionals with Helium experience in Arizona. - Exploration program is underway.
-2D Seismic survey commencing with plans to drill first well in Q1 2019.
+(Mcf) for Crude He, reflecting an 135% increase over past 12 months. - Well positioned to provide a secure source of He supply to users in the high tech and aircraft industries in nearby California, the Western U.S. and worldwide. - Many existing and potential sources of He are in high risk countries far from end users: Qatar, Algeria, Russia, Tanzania. - Proven management team includes highly experienced oil & gas professionals with Helium experience in Arizona. - Seismic study and targeting work now complete for upcoming drill program.
+Drill permits are pending and drilling is expected to begin Q1 2020.